AMeng/django-single-model-admin/README.md

 [travis]: http://travis-ci.org/AMeng/django-single-model-admin
 [pypi]: https://pypi.python.org/pypi/singlemodeladmin

 A subclass of Django's ModelAdmin for use with models that are only meant to have one record.
-This is useful for things like site-wide settings
+This is useful for things like site-wide settings.
+Tested with Django >= 1.4 and Python 2.7.

 Usage:
 ---